duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

     laptop $ dts duckiebot keyboard_control ![duckiebot_hostname]

 Look at the Diagnostics tool to ensure the messaging status of the Duckiebots are `OK` where data was received in the last 5 seconds.
-If the Duckiebot messages does not appear in the list, then it was likely not configured properly.
+If the Duckiebot messages do not appear in the list, then it was likely not configured properly.
 Sometimes this is due to connection issues.

 ### Step 10: Shut everything off {#demo-cslam-run-10}
 You can stop the `cslam-acquisition` containers on the watchtowers with the `watchtowers_stop.sh` script in the `duckietown-cslam/scripts` folder.
 Before that check if all the watchtowers you are using are in the `array` in the script.